Google Lens vs Lens App: What Is the Difference

 Google Lens vs Lens App: What Is the Difference is a practical comparison between two AI visual search tools.
 Both analyze a photo and return likely objects, similar images, product matches, text results, or related web pages.

 The main difference is focus.
 Google Lens often blends visual search with Google Search, shopping, OCR, translation, and local results, while Lens App is built around quick image lookup and identification workflows.
-Visual identification helps when you have a photo but no name for the subject.
+Visual identification is useful in a Google Lens vs Lens App comparison because both tools can start from an image even when you do not know what the object, plant, product, or landmark is called.

 In practice, run the same image through both tools and compare the top matches, not just the first result.
-For background on the field, visual matching is related to content-based image retrieval: https://en.wikipedia.org/wiki/Content-based_image_retrieval.
+For background on the field, visual matching is related to content-based image retrieval (source: Wikipedia – Content-based image retrieval).

 How Google Lens and Lens App Work